JulianJ99/S4Portfolio/GP/Research/UserStoryResearch/readme.md

 # Research – User stories

+## Method
+For this research, I'll be using the dot framework; more specifically, Library Research and Literature Study.

+For both of these research methods, I'll be going through trustworthy sources to help me better understand how to write a proper user story.

 ## Problem definition

 Our current projects require user stories to get a clear image of the necessary functionalities of the application.
 Our knowledge in this is currently lacking, so we decided to research the topic to learn more.